Optical Conductivity

 Gaussian disorder¶

-KITE also calculates the optical conductivity of a given lattice for a given Fermi energy.
-To illustrate this capability, we calculate the optical conductivity of disordered graphene, that can be compared qualitatively with previous results1.
+KITE can also calculate the optical conductivity of a given tight-binding model for any desired chemical potential/temperature.
+To illustrate this capability, here we calculate the optical conductivity of disordered graphene that can be compared qualitatively with previous results1.
+The full script can be found here.

-Instead of defining the lattice in our python script, we can use of one the pre-defined lattices from Pybinding:
+Instead of manually defining the lattice, we can use of one the pre-defined lattices from Pybinding:

 Disorder¶